 Are you ready to buy a home?

 Some people start with just browsing homes online.
 They see what’s available -or what’s not.
-Some might determine that they probably can’t afford a home, others guesstimate they can afford more.
-To be sure, turn to a trusted lender and learn exactly what your options are.
+Some might determine that they probably can’t afford a home, while others guesstimate they can afford more.
+Your first step is to turn to a trusted lender and learn exactly what your options are.

 1. Have you checked your credit?

-You should check your credit report once a year anyways, so you could roll this as well.
-There are 3 big credit report companies, you have a right to view your credit report for free from one of each of the companies.
-This will also give you an idea if you have any “blemishes.”
+Experts encourage you to check your credit report once a year anyway, so it’s a good idea to stay informed.
+There are 3 big credit report companies (Experian, Equifax and TransUnion) and you have a right to view your credit report for free from one of each of the companies.
+This will also let you know if you have any “blemishes” or errors that need to be corrected.

 2. Have you been pre-qualified with another lender in the past 6 months?